 There are so many different cultivars of daylilies, like thousands, and they range in price from a couple of dollars into the hundreds for a few fans.
 I’ve salivated over the expensive ones, but I just can’t justify spending so much on one plant, especially when you might only get one little fan.
 I think the most I’ve spent is around $30 – $40 and even though it was for a pretty good sized clump, that’s still a lot of cash to plunk down for one plant.
 I’ve purchased some of my daylilies at local nurseries, but most online.
 My favorite online sources are Smokey’s Gardens and Oakes Daylilies.
 No affiliate links here, I just love their daylilies.

 It’s definitely Daylily Season at Gingham Gardens and in case you missed my post last week on daylilies, just click here.
+Also check out the post, Tips for Growing Daylilies, for some more beautiful pictures of my daylilies and some awesome tips for caring for your daylilies.
 Now on with the show.

 This one is Warrior’s Spear.
 It took a few years for this one to start blooming and I almost gave up on it, but once it started there were tons of blooms.